-- Awesome Music / Ear Worm: The theme song.
-It was so kicking that even the Periphery Hatedom agree that the theme song is the one good thing out of the franchise.
-It's likely a whole generation of kids who grew up watching One Saturday Morning have the theme drilled into their heads.
+Awesome Music / Ear Worm: The theme song.
+It was so kicking that all agree that the theme song is one of the best things to come out of the franchise.
+It's likely a whole generation of kids who grew up watching One Saturday Morning, the Pooh videos or other reruns have the theme drilled into their heads.

 The closing credits instrumental version of theme song, particularly the extended version with humming and just a bit of vocals at the end.

 Many of the music cues and background songs.

 Bizarro Episode: This show had quite a few, most notably "The Piglet Who Would Be King" and "Cleanliness is Next to Impossible".

 Nasty Jack, a literal horse, from "Paw and Order", to the point where he's playable in Mugen.

 Kessie from "Find Her, Keep Her".
 Everyone remembers Kessie.
 This is probably why she was promoted to main character in the Book of Pooh.